-The lottery is a pragmatic, feasible and doable way to address some of the real needs of and give hope to those lottery participants who struggle the hardest to live on meager incomes and place their hopes in a lottery.
-My proposal would make certain that lottery proceeds are used to help those most in need as they work to make a brighter future for their children.
+The Lifelong Learner Lottery is a pragmatic and sustainable way to address some of the real needs of and give hope to those lottery participants who struggle the hardest to live on meager incomes and place their hopes in a lottery.
+My Alabama Lottery proposal would make certain that lottery proceeds are used to help those most in need as they work to make a brighter future for their children.
 Here is how that would happen:

 Finally, the remainder of the revenue should be used to fill the gap left by Pell Grants, so that those who qualify, regardless of age, can attend two or four year school tuition-free.
 Pell Grants are federal funds that make it easier for students in financial need to attend college, but there is often a gap left between the amount of the Federal Pell Grant and tuition.
 This gap can be insurmountable for many students.
 Alabama’s Lifelong Learner Lottery would bridge that gap to a better future for us all.

-I am not naive enough to believe the lottery is the total answer for all of our budget woes.
+I am not naive enough to believe the Lifelong Learner Lottery is the total answer for all of our budget woes.
 The leadership in Montgomery has been playing shell games for years, robbing Peter to pay Paul, while trying to distract us with hot-button issues intended to keep us fighting with each other.
-I will not pretend that scratching-off tickets and Powerball drawings are a magic wand, but if we spend the money how I have proposed, we can change Alabama forever.
-I promise that lottery revenue will be spent only on the future of Alabama’s children and accounted for down to the penny.
-I will appoint citizens of the highest integrity to be in charge.
+I will not pretend that scratching-off tickets and Powerball drawings in an Alabama Lottery are a magic wand, but if we spend the money how I have proposed, we can change Alabama forever.
+I promise that Lifelong Learner Lottery revenues will be spent only on the future of Alabama’s children and accounted for down to the penny.
+I will appoint citizens of the highest integrity to manage an Alabama Lottery on which we can all be proud.
 No lottery is going to fix the mess in Montgomery, but under my plan, it will stay out of the hands of politicians, so it can help families build a better future for their children.